Women's Representation Milestones

 First Asian-American Woman Senator

 In 2012, Mazie Keiko Hirono became the first elected U.S. Senator from Hawaii, defeating Republican Linda Lingle.
 Hirono is the first Asian-American woman elected to the U.S. Senate, the first U.S. Senator born in Japan, and the nation’s first Buddhist Senator.
 Until 2016, Hirono was the only person of Asian descent in the U.S. Senate.
 Before becoming Senator, Hirono was a U.S. Congresswoman, Democratic nominee for Governor of Hawaii, Lieutenant Governor of Hawaii, and a member of the Hawaii House of Representatives.

 First African American Republican member of Congress

-In 2014, Mia Love became the first African American Republican woman (and the first Haitian-American) to be elected to the U.S. House of Representatives when she defeated Doug Owens by 4,000.
+In 2014, Mia Love became the first African American Republican woman (and the first Haitian-American) to be elected to the U.S. House of Representatives when she defeated Doug Owens by 4,000 votes.
 Love represents Utah’s 4 congressional district and was elected mayor of Saratoga Springs, UT and served on the city council prior to her election to Congress.